AK9130/hadoop-data-lake-hdfs-hive/README.md

-# Hadoop Data Lake using HDFS and Hive
+ Bank Transaction Data Lake using Hadoop HDFS and Hive

-## Project Description
+## Overview

-This project demonstrates how to store large-scale transaction data in Hadoop HDFS and perform analytical queries using Apache Hive.
+This project builds a simple data lake pipeline using Hadoop HDFS and Hive.
+A banking transaction dataset is stored in HDFS, processed in Hive, and converted from CSV to Parquet for efficient querying.
+This project simulates a real-world banking analytics use case.

+## Tech Stack

+* Hadoop HDFS
+* Apache Hive
+* Linux
+* SQL / Parquet

 ## Project Structure

 ```
+.
+├── data_sets
-└── bank_transactions
+│   └── bank_transactions
 │       └── bank_transaction.csv
 ├── docs
 │   └── project_documentation.md